DLTHub First Look

 Should you use DLTHub for your ELT usecase?

 Businesses produce and accumulate data.
-Before making sense of this data, we must bring them to a centralized place—a data lake.
-Whenever you can think of data, movement tools like Fivetran and Airbyte comes into the picture.
-As I discussed in the Airbyte article, the problem with the current ELT ecosystem is that they come with a platform dependency.
+Before making sense of this data, we must bring it to a centralized place—a data lake.
+Whenever you can think of data, movement tools like Fivetran and Airbyte come into the picture.
+As I discussed in the Airbyte article, the problem with the current ELT ecosystem is that it is platform-dependent.

-One of the main advantage of ELT tools is it's ability to connect different data sources and destination.
-The platform or language dependency comes in the way of extending/custqomizing the connectors to match your needs.
+One of the main advantages of ELT tools is their ability to connect different data sources and destinations.
+Platform or language dependency prevents you from extending/customizing the connectors to match your needs.

-I've personally faced with problem in more than one occasion
+I've personally faced with a problem on more than one occasion

 Problems with ELT Tools